victorhook/blog/_posts/2022-03-03-Final-Reflection.md

 {% include image.html url="final/IMG_2231.JPG" description="In Delft they like narrow streets!
 And sometimes, some street art."%}

 {% include image.html url="final/IMG_2287.JPG" description="Here I was so shocked to find myself on the campus area.
-The photo was taken on one of the lectures of the photography course, but the teacher never mentioned that we would be put on the campus area for a few weeks. 😃"%}
+The photo on the board was taken during on one of the lectures of the photography course, but the teacher never mentioned that it would be put on the campus area for a few weeks...😃"%}

 {% include image.html url="final/IMG_2294.JPG" description="My faculty building EWI/EEMCS, photo taken from the roof of the library, and yep, there's grass on the roof!"%}